President Bio and Ellen Johnson Sirleaf discuss State Fragility Report

 Domestic actors: Build institutions to support the private economy;Invest in urban infrastructure for energy and connectivity; Use domestic means of building resilience

-You can read the ‘Escaping the Fragility Trap’ Report here:
+You can read both the ‘Escaping the Fragility Trap’ and the ‘Causes of Underlying Fragility and Instability in Sierra Leone ‘Reports here:

 Be the first to comment